amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 to visualization -- vis is pointwise in time but complete in space, while observations are pointwise/finite in space but complete in time.

+Observables describe what is observed -- the variable, region, integration/averaging scheme, etc.

-A user may request any number of specific observations.
-Each observation spec involves a field quantity, a functional reduction operator, a region from which it will extract its source data, and a list of discrete times for its evaluation.
-The observations are evaluated during the simulation and written to disk.
+A user may request any number of specific observables.
+Each observable spec involves a field quantity, a functional reduction operator, a region from which it will extract its source data, and a list of discrete times for its evaluation.
+The observations are evaluated during the simulation and written to disk by the UnstructuredObservation_ object.

-.. _observation-spec:
+.. _observable-spec:
-.. admonition:: observation-spec
+.. admonition:: observable-spec

-    * `"observation output filename`" ``[string]`` user-defined name for the file that the observations are written to.

     * `"variable`" ``[string]`` any ATS variable used by any PK, e.g. `"pressure`" or `"surface-water_content`"

     * `"region`" ``[string]`` the label of a user-defined region

-    * `"location name`" ``[string]`` the mesh location of the thing to be measured, i.e. `"cell`", `"face`", or `"node`"
+    * `"location name`" ``[string]`` **cell** The mesh location of the thing to be measured, i.e. `"cell`", `"face`", or `"node`"

+    * `"number of vectors`" ``[int]`` **1** Number of vector components to write.

     * `"functional`" ``[string]`` the type of function to apply to the variable on the region.
 One of:

-      - `"observation data: point`" returns the value of the field quantity at a point.
-The region and location name must result in a single entity being selected.
+      - `"point`" returns the value of the field quantity at a point.
+The region and location name should result in a single entity being selected.

+      - `"average`" returns the volume-weighted average of the field across all entities in the region selected.
+This is likely what you want for intensive state variables such as `"temperature`" or `"saturation_liquid`".

-      - `"observation data: average`" or equivalently, but deprecated, `"observation data: integral`" returns the volume-weighted average of an (intensive) variable over the region.
-This should be used for intensive quantities such as `"temperature`" or `"saturation_liquid`".
+      - `"integral`" returns the volume-weighted sum of a variable over the region.
+This should be used for example on intensive sources, for instance `"surface-precipitation`", to get the total source/sink.

-      - `"observation data: extensive integral`" returns the sum of an (extensive) variable over the region.
-This should be used for extensive quantities such as `"water_content`" or `"energy`".
+      - `"extensive integral`" returns the sum of an variable over the region.
+This should be used for extensive quantities such as `"water_content`" or `"energy`" which already include the volume in their value.

-      - `"observation data: minimum`" returns the min value over the region
+      - `"minimum`" returns the min value over the region

-      - `"observation data: maximum`" returns the max value over the region
+      - `"maximum`" returns the max value over the region

-    * `"direction normalized flux`" ``[bool]`` **optional** For flux observations, dots the face-normal flux with a vector to ensure fluxes are integrated pointing the same direction.
+    * `"direction normalized flux`" ``[bool]`` **false** For flux observations, dots the face-normal flux with a vector to ensure fluxes are integrated pointing the same direction.